 Music on The Christian Science Plaza

-Enjoy organ music, a solo that supports the spiritual message of the sermon, and hymn singing during church services, plus organ and outdoor chiming concerts all year around.
+Enjoy music at our services, including organ pieces, a solo that supports the spiritual message of the sermon, and hymn singing, as well as organ and outdoor chiming concerts.

 The Mother Church has had bells in the Church’s towers for well over a century.
 A chime of fifteen tubular bells, founded by the United States Tubular Bell Company of Methuen, Massachusetts, was installed in the bell tower of the Original Edifice of The Mother Church in 1894.
 A decade later, in 1906, a chime of eleven bells (later expanded to thirteen), founded by the Meneely Bell Company of Troy, New York, was installed in the cupola of the Extension of The Mother Church.
 This set was used until 1984, when a new chime of eighteen bells, founded by Royal Eijsbouts of Asten, in the Netherlands, was installed in the bell tower of the Original Edifice.